 Tweaking Traditional Potato Salad Recipes

 Going vegan may be easier than you think!
 Knowing how to replace ingredients in traditional recipes to make a recipe vegan is the key to bringing them into your new healthier lifestyle.
 Traditional potato salad dishes from all over the world are called Olivier salad or Stolichny salad, patates salatasi, Rus salatasi, ensaladilla rusa, or Kartoffelsalat.
 Many of them use hard-boiled eggs and mayonnaise in their recipes.
-Removing these ingredients will make them vegan.
-If using a vegan mayonnaise is undesirable, you can replace it with olive oil and Dijon mustard to add creaminess and to help the potatoes and spices meld together.
+Removing these ingredients will almost always make them vegan.
+If using a vegan mayonnaise is undesirable (or you just don't have any on hand), you can replace it with olive oil and Dijon mustard to add creaminess and to help the potatoes and spices meld together.
 Though the color may be off-putting, avocado is also a great healthy fat to add to a potato salad in place of mayonnaise.